zxcwhale/NmeaParser/README.md

 #### Satellite's PRN and SVID

 `PRN` is the satellite's NO. in NMEA.
-Normally from 1 to 32.

 `SVID` is the index in satellite's array.